minvws/nl-covid19-coronacheck-app-coordination/docs/providing-vaccination-events.md

 * In case the person is known but vaccination events do not exist, the `events` array can be left empty.
 * In case the person is known but the vaccination events are still processing, the `events` array can be left blank and the `status` field can be set to `pending`

-Remark on vaccinationCompleted field: If known at the provider, mark this vaccination as 'considered complete' (e.g. last in a batch, or doctor-based 'this is sufficient for this person' declaration.
+Remark on completedByMedicalStatement field: If known at the provider, mark this vaccination as 'considered complete' (e.g. last in a batch, or *doctor*-based 'this is sufficient for this person' declaration.
 If unknown, leave this field out instead of using false.

 Authorative Data sources
 * hpkCode from the accepted list available on [https://hpkcode.nl/](https://hpkcode.nl/).